 With any relationship, deciding the best time to tell your children and eventually make introductions is important.
 Some parents have specific rules about the number of dates or months they must share with a partner before introducing them.
 Whether or not your interaction with your lover is just for casual sex or you’re actually building something more serious and long-term, you should think about how you’ll introduce the idea that you’re involved with someone new (who happens to be of the same sex).

 I have a personal rule that I need to be involved with someone for a year before that person meets my child, but I acknowledge that’s lengthy compared to some of my peers.
-Establish some conditions and adjust as needed.
+Establish some conditions, then adjust as needed.
 If you have no intention of making an introduction, I’d advise you not bring the person to your home when your child has any chance of being there.
 Leave the booty calls for your lover’s spot or a hotel.

 Honesty Is the Best Policy

 Don’t lie.
 Kids have total recall and will remember every lie you tell for the next eight years.
 If your child senses something’s up, he or she will ask you rather directly.
 Your best bet is to go with age-appropriate honesty and keep it real.
 In a recent New York Times article, one woman reflected on her experience telling her inquisitive son about her relationship with a woman who he’d only known to be a good friend of hers.
-Like her son, I’d only known my mother’s lover to be a close friend.
-So I didn’t think much of her being around a lot or our visits to her home.
+Like her son, I’d only known my mother’s lover to be a close friend, so I didn’t think much of her being around a lot or our visits to her home.
 Had my mom explained who she was and the nature of their connection, I might not have been as shocked to catch them entangled in each other’s arms.

 Point out some popular same-sex couples (either fictional or real), and share positive images of happy couples exchanging hugs and kisses.
 Even the American Academy of Pediatrics affirmed support of same-sex marriages, citing that two-parent homes are good for children.
 Reassure your child that people fall in love with each other, oftentimes when they are of different races, religions and genders.